 Jonathan Brater serves as counsel for the Brennan Center’s Democracy Program.
 His work focuses on voting rights and elections.
-In this capacity, Mr. Brater has worked on litigation to ensure fair districts, prevent unlawful voter purges, and block enforcement of restrictive state voting laws.
-Mr. Brater has also contributed to Brennan Center reports and other publications in these areas of policy.
+In this capacity, Mr. Brater has worked on litigation to block enforcement of restrictive state voting laws, prevent unlawful purges, and ensure fair districts.
+Mr. Brater has contributed to publications and advocacy in these areas of policy in addition to the Brennan Center’s efforts to modernize voter registration.

 From 2005 to 2008, Mr. Brater worked on the staff of the House Committee on Energy and Commerce in the United States Congress.
 As a legislative analyst, he conducted research and drafted documents for the Chairman of the Committee on issues of substantive policy and legislative process.